-Version Date Reason for change 2 2021 Insertion of delegated nominee statement 3 Feb 2023 Process first set out in a procedure developed in 2018/19.
+Version Date Reason for change 1 2021 Insertion of delegated nominee statement 2 Feb 2023 Process first set out in a procedure developed in 2018/19.
 The process required fully updating to more accurately reflect current good practice around how cases are currently handled.

-4 Nov 2024 Procedure name change to Sexual Misconduct and Gender-Based Violence Procedure.
-Appendix One revised to include updated definitions of misconduct and clearer position on consent.
+Appendix One